This holiday is a combination of our two one weeks holidays, Tavira, Pearl of the Algarve and Delights of the Western Algarve.

 Our walks take us to Tavira Island in the Natural Park, taking in one of the most beautiful beaches in the world, and to pretty coastal villages such as Santa Luiza, Cabanas and Cacela Velha.
 Inland we wind our way between hills and valleys to the low peak of Zimbral, with some rewarding views.
 Ancient trails take us past farms, through an intricate patchwork of orange groves, olive and carob orchards.
 Sometimes we walk beside rivers; other times amongst the pines and cork oaks.
 Through most of our season we are presented with an endless and ever-changing procession of beautiful flowers.

 Tavira itself is, to say the least, a very charming town.
 The ancient Ponta Romana spans the Rio Sequa, separating the two sides of the town.
 Narrow streets lead between whitewashed buildings, many with traditional balconies.
 At the centre lies the lovely Praça da Republica, bordered by trees, fountains and restaurants.
-We'll enjoy dinners at local restaurants in Tavira giving the opportunity to sample the wonderful Portuguese cuisine.

 During our second week, the western Algarve offers a glorious mix of coastal, mountain and inland landscapes.
 The varied geology gives a rich diversity of scenery from granite mountains to dramatic limestone escarpments and sea cliffs.